-I was recently asked if Postgres was “covered” in the area of common reporting needs?
+Recently, I was asked whether Postgres was “covered” in the area of common reporting needs?
 By reporting I mean ad hoc or predefined chart generation, mostly drag-and-drop style software, used most commonly by Business Intelligence people.
-The answer is of course “yes” – you can do reporting on PostgreSQL as easily as with other popular databases.
+The answer is “yes” – you can do reporting on PostgreSQL as easily as with other popular databases.

 But what options are out there more specifically?
 So here’s a small list on some popular options I’m aware of.
 As a disclaimer, I have to say that I don’t have to deal with reporting too often so it’s not a definitive list in any way, there are dozens and dozens of options out there, and I haven’t used all the listed ones but just seen them used or being talked about.